Recently whilst on staycation, I had the opportunity to try out a few new places and Mongoose Jamaica Restaurant in Ocho Rios was one of them.

 An hour passed, no one had checked on us and we realized that the waitress wasn’t kidding when she told us there would be a wait.
 Our concern grew when we saw a family of four being served even though they had arrived twenty minutes after us.
 They must have dined at the restaurant before and were obviously accustomed to a long service time because prior to getting their food they were playing cards at the table.
 We brought it to the attention of the manager, who then disappeared in the back and we didn’t see him again until after our food appeared thirty minutes later.

-The great thing and maybe the most important thing was that the food was amazing.
+The great thing and maybe the most important thing was that the food at Mongoose Jamaica Restaurant was amazing.

 The Mongoose Signature Burger